PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 It is also possible to export
-the corpus as a text file (.txt), which can be opened in other software, by selecting “File” / “Export corpus as text file” and entering the file name and location and the column and transcription delimiters.
+the corpus as a text file (.txt), which can be opened in other software, by selecting “File” / “Export corpus as text file” and entering the file name and location, and the delimiters for column, transcription and syllable (if the corpus has syllables).
-(Note: use \t to indicate a tab.)
+(Note: use \\t to indicate a tab as the delimiter.)
 You can also choose whether and how to export pronunciation variants, if there are any in the corpus (see :ref:`pronunciation_variants` and the subsection :ref:`exporting_pronunciation_variants` for more details).